European Youth Forum: Funding

+The European Youth Forum received €30.7 million in EU funding between 2014 and 2025, making it one of the largest beneficiaries among civil society organisations supported by EU grants.
 In 2012, almost 87% of the Youth Forum income stemmed from annual grants from international institutions.
 83.9% of the total income came from the European Communities' Budget, through a grant from DG Education and Culture, while around 3.2% was from Council of Europe grants.

 Partnership projects also constitute an essential part of Youth Forum income, and such income includes the support of partner organizations for concrete activities, e.g. YFJ Member Organisations hosting YFJ meetings, or grants from foundations or other entities, such as the United Nations, Governments or Local Authorities.

 Volunteer Time Contributions (VTCs) are an essential source of external funding, and which allow the YFJ to fulfill its co-funding requirements as per the European Commission.
 VTCs also represents the further recognition of volunteer work as an important contribution to society and to the work of youth organizations.
 These contributions in 2012 represent approximately 4.8% of the Youth Forum budget.

+According to a 2025 report by MCC Brussels, “The EU’s Propaganda Machine: Funding NGOs to Promote EU Values,” the European Youth Forum received approximately €30.7 million in EU funding between 2014 and 2025, mainly through multiannual operating grants under the European Commission’s Citizens, Equality, Rights and Values (CERV) programme and its predecessors.
+This made YFJ one of the highest-funded youth-oriented NGOs in Europe.
+The report’s authors argued that EU-funded organisations such as the Youth Forum “blur the line between independent youth representation and institutional advocacy.”